qmk/qmk_firmware/docs/feature_unicode.md

 * **`UC_WINC`**: Windows Unicode input using [WinCompose](https://github.com/samhocevar/wincompose).
 As of v0.9.0, supports code points up to `0x10FFFF` (all possible code points).

   To enable, install the [latest release](https://github.com/samhocevar/wincompose/releases/latest).
 Once installed, WinCompose will automatically run on startup.
-Works reliably under all version of Windows supported by the app.
+This mode works reliably under all version of Windows supported by the app.
-  By default, this mode uses right Alt (`KC_RALT`) as the Compose key, but this can be changed in the WinCompose settings and by defining [`UNICODE_KEY_WINC`](#input-key-configuration) with another keycode.
+  By default, this mode uses right Alt (`KC_RALT`) as the Compose key, but this can be changed in the WinCompose settings and by defining [`UNICODE_KEY_WINC`](#input-key-configuration) with a different keycode.

 ## 3. Setting the Input Mode :id=setting-the-input-mode